9 government policies for stimulating the economy

 Privatisation & Deregulation

-Investment in education & training
+Investing in education and training

 Flexible labour markets